acim/update-tools/README.md

 This repository contains a set of utilities to update the following binaries:

 * drone (command Line Tools for Drone CI)
+* github-latest (utility to find out the latest release of some project at GitHub)
-* hcloud (command-line interface for Hetzner Cloud, requires Go to be installed)
+* hcloud (command-line interface for Hetzner Cloud)
 * helm (Helm 3)
 * helm2
 * helmfile
 * kubectx
 * kubens
 * starship
-* stern
+* stern (multi pod and container log tailing for Kubernetes)
 * terraform
-* update-github-latest

 More update tools are coming.